influenzanet/python-ifncli/docs/reponse-db-build.md

 ### Data Processors

-Processors are operation dedicated to transform the data into a desired format
+**Data Processors** are operation dedicated to transform the data into a desired format, see it as a function with table with data in input and output.

 Two types of processors are provided: